Mekhlabhishek/Test1/book/chapter-1.md

 _This should print node version >= 8.15.0_.

-## Installing nodejs
+## Installing Node.js

 Download the desired node version from the [official](https://nodejs.org/en/download) site.

 ## Installing selenium-standalone and WebdriverIO

-Once you have Node in place, let's go ahead and install tools that we will be using to test application.
+Once web have Node.js in place, let's go ahead and install tools that we will be using to test our application.

 ```bash